 What causes severe nerve pain?

-Severe neuralgia in the back or neck is most often due to degenerative spine conditions that have led to anatomical abnormalities that can exert pressure on nearby spinal nerve roots or the spinal cord itself.
+Severe neuralgia in the neck or back is most often due to degenerative spine conditions that have led to anatomical abnormalities that can exert pressure on nearby spinal nerve roots or the spinal cord itself.
 Examples include:

 - Herniated discs